poojarao8/big-Q-hackathon/delta/README.md

 # Logging into NCSA Delta
 [Delta](https://www.ncsa.illinois.edu/research/project-highlights/delta/) is NCSA's flagship supercomputer.
 You should have received information from the NCSA Identity team about your account, password, and multi-factor authentication.

-To log into the system, open your Terminal and use the following command, replacing `YourUserName`:
+To log into the system, open your Terminal and use the following command, replacing `YOURUSERNAME`:
 ```
-ssh -l YourUserName dt-login.delta.ncsa.illinois.edu
+ssh -l YOURUSERNAME dt-login.delta.ncsa.illinois.edu
 ```
 and follow the prompt instructions.